alemontn/froyo/README.md

 ## What?

-Froyo is a language/"subset" that compiles down to bash
+Froyo is a "language" that compiles down to bash

 ## Compilation

 Froyo's compilation is more of a conversion than compiling since Froyo's symbols are just turned into bash's

-To compile a Froyo file do:
+To compile Froyo source do:

   `froyo -o<OUT> src/myscript.fy`

-To compile a Froyo file with 'werror' (warnings treated as errors):
+To compile with 'werror' (warnings treated as errors):

   `froyo -o<OUT> -ywerror src/myscript.fy`